jhacksman/MemoryTitan/README.md

 # Query the memory system
 results = titans.query("How do transformers work?", top_k=3)

-# Generate a response using deepseek-r1-671b via Venice.ai
+# Generate a response using deepseek-r1-671b via Venice.ai (requires API key)
 context_chunks = [result['content'] for result in results]
 response = venice_api.generate_with_context(
     query="How do transformers work?",